 He can also be seen in the series, Reza and Jenny’s Food Academy, broadcast by Food Network, where Reza co-presents 25 episodes with Jenny Morris, teaching dishes and techniques from world cuisine.

-He has made recent appearances on BBC’s The One Show as guest chef and judge for the UK Food and Farming Awards and guest chefs for ITV’s This Morning.
+He has made appearances on BBC’s The One Show as guest chef and judge for the UK Food and Farming Awards and guest chefs for ITV’s This Morning.

 The British Curry Awards awarded Reza the special recognition award 2015 for his contribution to the UK curry industry.

-Reza’s Indian Spice was published with Quadrille to much acclaim, winning 2nd prize in the Gourmand World Cookbook awards (Indian section) and Editor’s Pick in The Bookseller.
+Reza’s Indian Spice was published by Quadrille to much acclaim, winning 2nd prize in the Gourmand World Cookbook awards (Indian section) and Editor’s Pick in The Bookseller.
 Drawing from his encyclopaedic knowledge of Indian food, Reza combines Indian and Western flavours to stunning effect, delivered in his informal, humorous style.

 He really came into his own as co-presenter with Sanjeev Bhaskar on Delhi Belly in 2001 for UKTV.
 The much talked-about series is still being repeated on air to this day and has lost none of its popularity.
 In 2002 Channel 4 came looking for the next big star for their hugely popular series A Place in France and found it in Reza Mahammad.
 This resulted in the completion of the next two series,A Place in France II and III.
 Reza’s relationship with UKTV resumed with Coconut Coast in 2003 and was followed by United States of Reza in 2004.

 Reza has a wealth of experience on the food festival circuit, headlining most recently at The Good Food and Wine Shows Durban, Cape Town, Jo’burg, Kuwait Food Festival, The Taste of Dubai, Taste of Abu Dhabi, Leicester Food Festival, Moscow Food Festival as well as BBC Good Food Shows.
 He was one of the UK’s most eminent chefs who took part in the 2018 Padstow Food Festival.

 Reza has a highly regarded cookery school in South West France, Chez Cartier, where he teaches and hosts international clients, showcasing his vast repertoire of cuisines and flavours.
 He also hosts popular dining events there.